tjaeggi/btw2201_databases/docs/le12/ApacheCassandraTutorial.md

 ### Tombstones

-Cassandra is a multi-node cluster that contains replicated data on different nodes.
-Therefore, a delete can not simply delete a particular record.
+Cassandra is a multi-node cluster that contains **replicated data on different nodes**. **Therefore, a delete can not simply delete a particular record**.

 For a delete operation, a new entry is added to the commit-log like for any other insert and update mutation.
-These deletes are called tombstones, and they flag a specific value for deletion.
+These deletes are called *tombstones*, and they **flag a specific value for deletion.**

 Tombstones exist only on disk and can be analyzed and traced as described in this blog post: [About Deletes and Tombstones in Cassandra.](https://thelastpickle.com/blog/2016/07/27/about-deletes-and-tombstones.html)

 In Cassandra, you can set a time to live on inserted data.
 After the time passed, the record will be automatically deleted.
-When you set a time to live (TTL), a tombstone is created with a date in the future.
+When you set a time to live (`TTL`), a tombstone is created with a date in the future.

 In comparison, a regular delete query is the same with the difference that the time date of the tombstone is set to the moment the delete is executed.

-Let’s create a tombstone by setting a TTL in seconds which basically function as a delayed delete:
+Let’s create a tombstone by setting a `TTL` in seconds which basically function as a **delayed delete**: